chrisdginn/dropwizard-camel/README.md

 dropwizard-camel
 ================

-Integerate Apache Camel into Dropwizard for integeration happiness.
+Use Apache Camel in Dropwizard for integration happiness.